kouphax/yobriefca.se/resources/content/entries/2014-08-26-simple-stubbing-with-lein-cooper-and-lein-oneoff.md

 auth: lein oneoff stubs/auth.clj 3002
 ```

-Finally run the whole thing with `lein cooper`.
-The neatly isolated stubs will be executed alongside your own service without the overhead of having to manage separate projects or integrate test code into your own project.
+Finally run the whole thing via `lein cooper`.

+The standalone stubs will be executed alongside your own service without the overhead of having to manage separate projects or integrate test code into your own project.